Doctor SpinThe PR BlogInternal CommunicationsSplit Sessions: Recognition, Rewards, and Feedback

 Positive reinforcement is critical in fostering an open and transparent internal communications culture.

-This blog post highlights the importance of separating recognition from rewards from feedback in communicative leadership, providing a framework with rules for effective implementation.
+This blog post highlights the importance of separating recognition, rewards, and feedback in communicative leadership and provides a framework with rules for effective implementation.

 Here we go: